opensimworld/active-npcs/README.md

 - Wear the OSW NPC Listener object (it should attach automatically to your Right Pec!)
 - Edit the __npc_names notecard, and replace its contents with the FIRST NAME of your first NPC e.g. Bob
 - Touch the controller -> select ReConfig
-- Touch the controller, Select SaveNPC -> Bob.
+- Touch the controller, Select SaveNPC -> Bob (You should see a message "Saved appearance xxx-xxx -> APP_bob"
 - Touch the controller -> LoadNPC -> Bob

 Your npc should now be responding to commands , e.g. "Bob come"

 To add more NPCs,  add their names to the __npc_names notecard.
 Add  the *first* name of each NPC, in a line by itself.
 The last name of your npcs will be "(NPC)".
 After editing the notecard,  select "ReConfig" from the controller menu.